all articles

 • Number two the above formula has the potential to work if we consider cyborgs for example.
 Machines, ready to serve, work every day with the same attitude with no crashes, no jitters, no illness, etc. simply perfect workforce in other words.
 Sadly, we are humans :/ and we screw up all the time.
 It doesn’t work the same way with us.

-• Number four Even if we consider that the quality of outputs (which is kinda the most important thing) is always consistently high, (which is technically impossible, but hey, just for the sake of argument) the number of those outputs can be considered satisfactory or not depending on the number of inputs.
-What I mean is one person who is able to deliver two products in one month, has higher productivity than two people delivering three projects in that same month.
+• Number four Even if we consider that the quality of outputs (which is kinda of the most important thing) is always consistently high, (which is technically impossible, but hey, just for the sake of argument) the number of those outputs can be considered satisfactory or not depending on the number of inputs.
+What I mean is one person who can deliver two products in one month, has higher productivity than two people delivering three projects in that same month.

 All of this technically means that you might have the most productive team in the world, or the worst possible productivity in your workplace (but still be profitable!) and never be able to tell.
 So how do you fix that?